-A list that contains an entry for each file in a file system eligible for migration, ordered from largest file weight (first to be migrated) to smallest.
+A list that contains an entry for each file in a file system eligible for migration, or for a file or range of a file eligible for making offline, ordered from largest file weight (first to be migrated) to smallest.
 This list is generated and used internally by dmfsmon.
 The dmscanfs command prints similar file status information to standard output.